The Best App Ad Networks For 2023

 #6.
 Interest.
 Niching down on the audience segment with specific interests can reap more benefits.

 #7.
 Gender.
-Targeting based on gender depending on the product or brand works as well.
+Targeting based on gender, depending on the product or brand, works as well.

 One of the key segments that are crucial for success is- Data Reporting on ad campaign’s performance metrics.
+A top-notch app ad network will provide detailed metrics in an all-in-one comprehensive dashboard.

 Your sales performance reports should include details such as impressions, clicks, installs, video ad views, platform, country, and ad format.
+You can use insights to decide if changes need to be made based on how your ads are performing.

 Switch to the advertising type that works for you.
-Replicate the ad network strategy that works for you and shut the ones that are not giving results.
+Replicate the ad network strategy that works for you and shut out the ones that are not giving results.

 However, since each app is different and might use a combination of monetization models, it’s best to implement a custom yield solution.
 If you’re experimenting with maximizing your in-app yield this month or finding out if you should add more ad networks to your overall ad stack, contact MonetizeMore for a free consultation today!

 It’s nearly impossible to say which app ad network is the absolute best.
-Each one offers different types of advertising demand, ad units, setups and might serve different app verticals.
+Each one offers different types of advertising demand, ad units, and setups and might serve different app verticals.
 We can, however, point you in the right direction with our list of networks below.

 After that, it comes down to testing, optimizing, and trying different app ad networks to see, which provides you with the highest eCPM.